astropy/astropy/docs/samp/example_table_image.rst

     >>> client.disconnect()

-Receiving a table from TOPCAT
+Receiving a Table from TOPCAT
 =============================

 To receive a table from TOPCAT, we have to set up a client that listens for